 Quick breads and cakes baked in a loaf or round pan are usually removed from the pan after a brief cooling interval, usually 5 to 10 minutes.
 Make sure you let the bread or cake cool as the recipe instructs or it will fall apart when you take it out of the pan.

 Grease Your Pans

-For the best non-stick results, use solid shortening or cooking spray to grease pans and cookie sheets.
+For the best nonstick results, use solid shortening or cooking spray to grease pans and cookie sheets.
 Butter and margarine contain salt, water, and impurities that can sometimes cause sticking.
 Some recipes call for buttering pans, and if it is a well-written recipe, butter should work just fine.

-Whether using shortening or butter, scoop some with you hand or take a nub between your fingers.
+Whether using shortening or butter, scoop some with your hand or take a nub between your fingers.
 Grease the pans so they are shiny inside and completely coated.
 No dull, ungreased spots should remain and no big clumps of fat should be visible.
 You can use a paper towel or pastry brush if you'd prefer not to use your fingers.

 Grease and Flour

 If a recipe calls for a "greased and floured pan," first grease and then sprinkle a couple of spoonfuls of flour into the pan.
 Shake and tilt the pan until the flour sticks to the grease and the entire inside surface of the pan is covered with a light and even layer of flour.
 Remove excess flour by turning the pan over and tapping it into the sink or trash.

 Nonstick baking sprays containing flour are a very efficient way to grease and flour your pans so nothing sticks.
 Be sure to shake the can and spray lightly and evenly.

 Other Nonstick Options